-How did publishing behaviour vary with respect to research disciplines?
-A complicating factor in our dataset is that we have included articles covering multiple research disciplines; we have already shown in Figure 2D that variation in publishing patterns exists on the institutional level, which may be a consequence of the individual institutions' research focuses.
-A recent analysis of the effect of the agreements made between DEAL and Springer Nature, and DEAL and Wiley (Haucap et al., 2021), chose to focus on a single discipline, Chemistry, with the justification that:
+A complicating factor in our data set is that we have included articles covering multiple research disciplines; we have already shown in Figure 2D that variation in publishing patterns exists on the institutional level, which may be a consequence of the individual institutions' research focuses.
+A recent analysis of the effect of the agreements made between DEAL and Springer Nature, and DEAL and Wiley (Haucap, Moshgbar, & Schmal, 2021), chose to focus on a single discipline, Chemistry, with the justification that

-"Manuscript turnaround times differ substantially between different fields of science and are rather long in some disciplines such as economics (see, e.g, Ellison, 2002).
+Manuscript turnaround times differ substantially between different fields of science and are rather long in some disciplines such as economics (see, e.g., Ellison, 2002).
 Hence, the vast majority of articles published in economics journals in 2019 and 2020 will have been submitted before the DEAL agreements were announced.
-Therefore, our analysis focuses on the field of chemistry which has much faster turnaround times so that we can expect the DEAL agreements to already have at least some impact."
+Therefore, our analysis focuses on the field of chemistry which has much faster turnaround times so that we can expect the DEAL agreements to already have at least some impact.

 Our analysis covers a longer time period than that of Haucap et al. (2021), and we assess effects covering the entire time period in which negotiations with Elsevier began in 2016, the time at which access was restricted in July 2018, and two subsequent publication years thereafter until the end of 2020.
-We therefore feel justified in including a broader range of disciplines in our approach with longer publishing timelines than Chemistry.
-Nonetheless, we have also analysed changes at the level of individual disciplines (i.e. Dimensions Fields of Research) (Figure 4).
-For visualisation purposes we limited results here to the top-10 disciplines by publishing volume, which tend to focus primarily on STM disciplines; full results for all 22 disciplines can be found in the supplementary material at archived on Zenodo: https://doi.org/10.5281/zenodo.4771576.
+We therefore feel justified in including a broader range of disciplines in our approach with longer publishing timelines than chemistry.
+Nonetheless, we have also analyzed changes at the level of individual disciplines (i.e., Dimensions Fields of Research).
+A visualization of yearly developments of publication volumes, Elsevier's market shares, and YOY market share changes for all 22 disciplines can be found in the (updated) Supplementary material archived on Zenodo (https://doi.org/10.5281/zenodo.4771575).
+As the discipline-specific analysis did not show any clear patterns, we do not include the corresponding figures here.

-Overall, patterns of publishing behaviour for individual research disciplines display a higher degree of fluctuation than our overall analysis with all disciplines aggregated (likely due to smaller sample sizes).
-Most disciplines show overall growth in the total number of articles published over the timeframe of our analysis, although publication volumes in some disciplines appear to have decreased or reached a plateau in recent years (e.g. Chemical Sciences, Physical Sciences).
-The results also reveal variation in the tendency of authors to publish in Elsevier journals between disciplines: aggregated over the entire period between 2012 and 2020, the discipline with the highest proportion of articles published in Elsevier journals is Economics (41.9%), and the lowest proportion is in Philosophy and Religious Studies (5.5%).
-In 18 of the 22 disciplines, Elsevier lost overall market share between 2012 and 2020; the largest losses are reported in Earth Sciences (-14.4%), Language, Communication and Culture (-13%), History and Archaeology (-11.4%), and Agricultural and
+Overall, patterns of publishing behavior for individual research disciplines display a higher degree of fluctuation than our overall analysis with all disciplines aggregated (likely due to smaller sample sizes).
+Most disciplines show overall growth in the total number of articles published over the time frame of our analysis, although publication volumes in some disciplines appear to have decreased or reached a plateau in recent years (e.g., Chemical Sciences, Physical Sciences).
+The results also reveal variation in the tendency of authors to publish in Elsevier journals between disciplines: Aggregated over the entire period between 2012 and 2020, the discipline with the highest proportion of articles published in Elsevier journals is Economics (41.9%), and the lowest proportion is in Philosophy and Religious Studies (5.5%).
+In 19 of the 22 disciplines, Elsevier lost overall market share between 2012 and 2020; the largest losses are reported in Earth Sciences (-14.6%), Language, Communication and Culture (-13%), Chemical Sciences (-12.4%), Agricultural and Veterinary Sciences (-11.5%), and History and Archaeology (-11.4%); conversely, three individual disciplines showed market share gains over the same time period (Economics, +2.8%; Commerce, Management, Tourism and Services, +4.5%; Technology, +5.8%).
+However, the patterns of YOY growth/losses in Elsevier's market share for individual disciplines vary significantly and we do not observe any consistent trends that can be clearly attributed to negotiations or the access restrictions in 2018; only 10 of the 22 disciplines showed greater market share losses following negotiations or the access restrictions.
+We point out that the results obtained for Chemical Sciences have to be interpreted with caution, as we excluded a major publisher (ACS) for this discipline in our analysis (Section 2 for details).